ChamsDel-Online/ChamsDel-Online.github.io/index.md

         <h3>AI Integration</h3>
         <p>
           I've been experimenting with LLMs and AI features in my apps.
+          I use RAG (Retrieval-Augmented Generation) with LLMs for enhanced context accuracy.
           It's fascinating to see how AI can enhance user experiences—from smart content generation to personalized interactions.
         </p>